Here are 10 little-known home remedies for kidney stones and fast-acting treatments most doctors aren't even aware of!

 An article from Harvard Medical School published in March of 1993 confirms this.
 Titled “Calcium Limits Kidney Stone Risk” it says…

 In a study that turns conventional medical wisdom on its head, researchers have found that people whose diets are rich in calcium run a reduced risk of developing kidney stones.
-In a study of more than 45000 people who were ranked into five categories, the group that received the most calcium had no kidney stones.
+In a study of more than 45000 people who were ranked into five categories, the group that received the most calcium had no kidney stones.1

 The other benefit of calcium is it keeps the body oxygenated (alkalized pH) which is another theory as to why it helps to prevent kidney stones from forming.

-Remember this… The Okinawa’s in Japan receive around 10,000 milligrams of calcium a day and they never get kidney stones.
+Remember this… The Okinawa’s in Japan receive around 10,000 milligrams of coral calcium a day and they never get kidney stones.
 So don’t be afraid to supplement with extra calcium to keep kidney stones away!

 And while we’re on the subject of vitamin D, some web sites recommend you avoid vitamin D if you have kidney stones, but we believe these calls are ill founded.
 There hasn’t been one bit of evidence to prove that vitamin D is even a contributing factor for kidney stones.
-On the contrary, because this vitamin is so crucial for calcium absorption, it may actually be needed more for kidney stone prevention and treatment - not less! (opinion only of course).
+On the contrary, because this vitamin is so crucial for calcium absorption, it may actually be needed more for kidney stone prevention and treatment - not less!
+(Opinion only of course).

-Now that you've read about the best home remedies and natural cures for kidney stones, I would like to leave you with one last comment in regards to the hereditary and family history theory of kidney stones...
+Now that you've read about the best home remedies and natural treatments for kidney stones, I would like to leave you with one last comment in regards to the hereditary and family history theory of kidney stones...

 Once again, this ridiculous theory has never actually been proven (I really love the way the medical profession now blames every disease there is in the world on genetics).
 The problem is medical doctors believe this theory to be true and will try to convince you also.